Chazaambroggio/habit_tracker/README.md

 ## Installation

-To install habit tracker you must have [Python 3] (https://www.python.org/downloads/) and [GIT] (https://git-scm.com/downloads) installed in your pc.
+To install Habit Tracker you must have [Python 3](https://www.python.org/downloads/) and [GIT](https://git-scm.com/downloads) installed in your pc.

 The following instructions only apply to windows machines.

-Download the app files from the following Github repository.
+Download the app's files from the following Github repository.

 ```bash
 git clone https://github.com/Chazaambroggio/habit_tracker.git